-Suppose you are divorced with a child and are presented with a great job opportunity–the only catch is it is halfway across the country.
+Suppose you are divorced or have a child with someone you aren’t married to, and are presented with a great job opportunity–the only catch is it is halfway across the country.
 While you may jump at the opportunity, you might not be able to relocate your minor child without getting the court’s approval.
 Divorce, custody, and visitation orders are legally binding court decisions.
 While parents have the right to relocate, relocating with their children is a different matter.
-In Massachusetts, many divorced parents must obtain permission from the other parent or the court before moving with their child.
+In Massachusetts, many parents must obtain permission from the other parent or the court before moving with their child.
 If you are a parent interested in relocating with your child, here is what you need to know and how a Westborough relocation lawyer can help you.

 Why Does the Court Interfere with Parents’ Rights?